Genez-io/genez-io.github.io/content/posts/web3_app.md

 #### **Implement the server-side class**

-Create a `config.js` file in the `server` directory and paste there the constants that you obtained in the steps above:
+Create a `config.js` file in the `server-blockchain-project` directory and paste there the constants that you obtained in the steps above:

 ```javascript
 // config.js